Inventory Transactions

 You can release inventory transactions one-by-one using the appropriate form: Issues (IN302000) Receipts (IN301000), or Adjustments (IN303000).
 In addition, you can release multiple inventory transactions by using the Release IN Documents (IN501000) form.

-You can select the Update GL check box on the Inventory Preferences form to enable posting of the transactions generated in the Inventory module to the general ledger.
-If the check box is cleared, the system doesn't generate GL transactions on release of inventory documents and the general ledger will not be updated by the inventory documents.
+You can select the Update GL check box on the Inventory Preferences (IN101000) form to enable posting of the inventory transactions to the general ledger.
+If the check box is cleared, the system doesn't generate GL transactions on release of inventory transactions, and the general ledger will not be updated by the inventory transactions.

 Upon release, the system takes the following actions: